CrvptiK/OBSCURITY/Documentation.md

 On the other hand, editing is made very simple with CapCut, in contrast to using DavinciResolve, which I only used for tiny adjustments in colour and sound.
-This is most likely due to the fact I am more familiar with the former, but I spent several hours editing, even though I am familiar with the program.
+This is most likely due to the fact I am more familiar with the former, but I spent several hours editing, even though I am familiar with it.

 ### Some Screenshots taken during “production”.